 - ¼ cup non-fat greek yogurt

-- 1-2 teaspoon honey or maple syrup optional for more sweetener
+- 1-2 teaspoon maple syrup or honey optional for more sweetener

 Instructions

-- Combine the oats, protein powder, and chia seeds in a container like a mason jar or Tupperware.
+- Combine the oats, protein powder, and chia seeds in a container like a mason jar or Tupperware.½ cup old-fashioned rolled oats, 1 scoop protein powder, ½ tablespoon chia seeds

-- Pour in the milk, yogurt, and honey.
-Mix until well combined, making sure to stir up any chunks of protein powder that may be stuck on the bottom.
+- Pour in the milk, yogurt, and maple syrup.
+Mix until well combined, making sure to stir up any chunks of protein powder that may be stuck on the bottom.½ cup milk, ¼ cup non-fat greek yogurt, 1-2 teaspoon maple syrup or honey

 - Cover with a lid and place into the fridge overnight or for at least 5 hours.